Compensation for pain and suffering

 Common law damages claims require careful preparation and complex paperwork.

 At Maurice Blackburn, our lawyers are specialised in Workers’ Compensation claims.
-We have helped thousands of Victorians claim common law damages in Victoria and can assist you in lodging your claim for pain and suffering so that you can focus on your recovery.
+We have helped thousands of Victorians claim common law damages and can assist you in lodging your claim for pain and suffering so that you can focus on your recovery.

 Contact us today for a free initial consultation with one of our WorkCover Lawyers.
 We can provide you with tailored advice on the next steps.